 Roadside Emergency Kit: What Drivers Should Pack

 What hazards will this winter bring to commercial motor vehicle drivers?
-While nobody knows for sure how bad each winter may be, the Farmer’s Almanac indicates that the winter of 2022-23 will include plenty of snow, rain and mush, along with record-breaking cold in parts of the U.S.
+While nobody knows for sure how bad each winter may be, many include plenty of snow, rain and mush, along with cold temperatures in parts of the U.S.

 That means professional drivers must be ready for anything and plan accordingly.
 This includes keeping a properly stocked roadside emergency kit with you at all times.
 Your kit can help if you get stuck or stranded in harsh weather and is there if you suffer an unexpected mechanical breakdown or accident.
 In extreme situations, the items in your kit may even save your life.
 So prior to each trip, inspect the items in your kit to ensure completeness and make sure you know how to operate the emergency equipment before an emergency happens.